DougUOT/surfs_up/README.md

 The results show that the mean for the June month is around 0.169073 inches of rainfall.

-### Query developed to retrieve the temperature frequency in June and December of 2016.
+### Query was developed to retrieve the temperature frequency in June and December 2016.

 #### June of 2016

-We considered the station USC00519281 with highest observation in Hawaii, also we considered the June month of 2016 year as a more recently data for this analysis.
+We considered the station USC00519281 with the highest observation in Hawaii; also, we considered the June month of 2016 as more recent data for this analysis.

 ![](https://github.com/DougUOT/surfs_up/blob/main/Resouces/Surfsup_imag10.PNG)

 #### December of 2016

-We considered the station USC00519281 with highest observation in Hawaii, also we considered the December month of 2016 year as a more recently data for this analysis.
+We considered the station USC00519281 with the highest observation in Hawaii; also, we considered the December month of 2016 as more recent data for this analysis.

 ![](https://github.com/DougUOT/surfs_up/blob/main/Resouces/Surfsup_imag11.PNG)

+For both months (June and December of 2016), the results are very similar, with high concentrations on temperatures between 70 and 75 Fahrenheit.

 ## Recommendations for future Analysis

-For future data analysis complementing this project, I suggest that other more recent databases search it.
+For future data analysis complementing this project, we suggest that other more recent databases search it.
 Other variables such as wind and temperature refer to the four seasons of the year that can influence the sales demand for ice cream or surfboards on the island.